nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Next`

-  * Click into the new :bdg-primary:`Particle-Picking` block.
+  * Click into the new :bdg-secondary:`Particle-Picking` block.

   * Ensure you are on the **Particles** tab.
 Here, you can right click to remove particles and left click to add particles.